inukshuk/jekyll-scholar/README.md

 to any CSL style (e.g., you could link to any of the styles available at the official [CSL style repository](https://github.com/citation-style-language/styles)).

-The `citation_language` settings defines what language to use when formatting your references (this typically applies to localized terms, e.g., 'Eds.' for editors in English).
+The `locale` settings defines what language to use when formatting your references (this typically applies to localized terms, e.g., 'Eds.' for editors in English).

+The `source` option indicates where your bibliographies are stored;
+`bibliography` is the name of your default bibliography.

 ### Bibliographies